open-contracting/open-contracting.github.io/_posts/2014-05-25-pycon-sprint.md

 ## Canadian context

 One discussion focused on Canadian portals and public procurement.
 BuyAndSell.gc.ca shares data on behalf of Canada for public procurement by Public Works and Services Canada who cover a small percentage of contracts but large percentage of the dollar value; their information is linked to Data.gc.ca.
-Every government department in Canada is required to show their contracts on their page, however there are many inconsistencies in the portals.
-There are 100+ departments that would need web scraping if we would want to consolidate and link all information to be available in one portal (e.g., BuyAndSell.gc.ca).
+Every government department in Canada is required to show their contracts on their page, however there are many inconsistencies in their portals.
+This includes the sheer number of departments (100+) that would need web scraping if we would want to consolidate and link all information to one portal (e.g., BuyAndSell.gc.ca).

 ## Global context